CryptidRegrex/naturalLog/README.md

+This program is meant to show the proper use and allocation of threading a process.
+Utilizing the pthread library to demonstrate this feature.

+Run Insrtuctions:
 This project takes in three parameters in order:
 1. A value between 0 < x < 2 (double)
 2. Total number of threads you wish to create (int)